-I can honestly say that our experience of Down syndrome has not fitted this mould in any way.
+I can honestly say that our experience with Down syndrome has not fitted this mold in any way.
 I know there are plenty of people who will say we got lucky, everything we did is placebo – our successes would have happened anyway.

 That’s pretty lucky.

 And that’s exactly why I wrote my book.
 It’s a case study.
-It’s only one child’s story, I understand this doesn’t constitute a double blind scientific study.
-But I felt the need to tell others what we did, what supplements and therapies I selected for him and what results we achieved in his first few years.
+It’s only one child’s story, I understand this doesn’t constitute a double-blind scientific study.
+But I felt the need to tell others what we did, what supplements and therapies I selected for him, and what results in we achieved in his first few years.
 We observed miracles I had thought impossible.
 And now I read more and more stories from other parents who are doing some of what we have done and are observing similar improvements.

 I guess they got lucky too.